basecamp/handbook/benefits-and-perks.md

 # Benefits & Perks

 Since the majority of Basecamp employees work in the US, this section is written with that as the default.
-We do our best to provide comparable benefits and perks outside the US.
+We do our best to provide comparable benefits and perks for employees outside the US.

 # Benefits